optimista/futo/README.md

 Collection of boilerplate generator scripts (`vc`, `mui`, `fb`, `tw`) which generate a web application project with following integrations

-## Prerequisites
-Install `gl` script from here: https://github.com/optimista/gl (check explanation in the bottom or installation procedure on the link)

 ## 1. `vc` = Vercel / Next.js (1/3)
 Generates a new, minimal Vercel / Next.js project and 'cleans it up' - removes some stuff that we do not need.